Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

-We also visualized the distribution of duplicate blocks across the models for the text classification workload, as illustrated in Fig.~\ref{fig:sharing}.
-The results showed that the blocks that are shared across models tend to be located in the same position of the tensor.
-This observation leads to the optimization of metadata as described in Sec.~\ref{sec:overview}: metadata such as the index (i.e., position) of a shared tensor block in each tensor can be simplified.
+} \eat{{The evaluation results also showed that the blocks that are shared across models tend to be located in the same position of the tensor.
+This observation leads to the optimization of metadata as described in Sec.~\ref{sec:overview}: metadata such as the index (i.e., position) of a shared tensor block in each tensor can be simplified.}}